Chidambaram slams Centre, says govt dealt another blow to citizens as RBI bonds scheme stop

 "All citizens must demand that the RBI Bond must be restored immediately," the former finance minister added.

 Chidambaram said the government did this once before in January 2018.
 "I protested vehemently.
 Next day they re-introduced the bond but reduced the interest rate from 8 per cent to 7.75 per cent," he noted.
-He said effectively, after tax, the bond will yield only 4.4 per cent.
+He said effectively, after-tax, the bond will yield only 4.4 per cent.

 US breaches 1 lakh COVID-19 fatalities; Trump blamed